 The Montréal Insectarium offers you a fascinating world, buzzing with life.
 Beetles as bright as precious stones, giant stick insects, multicoloured butterflies and impressive spiders will thrill visitors young and old.

 With the addition of the new Claire and Marc Bourgie Pavilion of Quebec and Canadian Art and the Bourgie Concert Hall, the unveiling of a pavilion dedicated to the decorative arts and design and the reinstallation of all its collections of international art, the Montreal Museum of Fine Arts is Quebec's premier museum in regards to the size of its collection.
-Visitors can explore one of the largest encyclopedic collections in North America free of charge at all times.
+Visitors can explore one of the largest encyclopedic collections in North America.

 Located in the heart of the Old Port of Montréal, the Montréal Science Centre is a choice destination for families.
 Entirely devoted to science and technology, the centre is notable for the excellent quality of its exhibitions and the use of interactive devices in an innovative environment, both educational and entertaining.
 Let science surprise you with a visit of four permanent exhibition rooms and a featured temporary exhibition.
 Astonishing, fun and surprising, exhibitions at the Montréal Science Centre provide a way to explore, learn and understand different subjects about science and technology.
 Avoid the wait in line by purchasing your tickets online!

 The biggest museum of contemporary art of Canada.
 Discover today's art produced by Quebec, Canadian and international living artists using current media.
 Restaurant with terrace, bookstore-café, boutique and sculpture garden.